tuanle277/tuanle277/README.md

 - Solving Data structure and algorithm questions in **Python, C++**.

 ## 🎸 Interests
-I wish to pursue Clinical AI for my doctorate degree, specifically, I dream of integrating SOTA AI technology in clinical settings to aid the treatment and diagnosis procedures for patients.
+I wish to pursue AI for Healthcare for my doctorate degree, specifically, I dream of integrating SOTA AI technology in clinical settings to aid the treatment and diagnosis procedures for patients.

 - Graph Neural Network
 - Natural language processing